If they are still with your daughter or son, it’s tough being on the outside looking in and not being able to help your son/daughter out.

 They are also excellent at Triangulation, so try to avoid situations where you are alone with them.
-Your son or daughter who is being manipulated by them will find it hard to believe the narcissist’s realities when the narcissist is trying to claim you said or did something to get your son or daughter on the narcissists’ side and cut your child off from supportive family and friends.
+Your son or daughter who they are manipulating will find it hard to believe the narcissist’s realities when the narcissist is trying to claim you said or did something to get your son or daughter on the narcissists’ side and cut your child off from supportive family and friends.

-It’s hard when you want to protect your son or daughter and your grandchildren, and you want to speak up, help out, make them see, unfortunately doing that can only alienate your further from your family, you can not do no contact as that will most likely end up with you not seeing your family.
+It’s hard when you want to protect your son or daughter and your grandchildren, and you want to speak up, help out, make them see.
+Unfortunately, doing that can only alienate you further from your family.
+You can not make no contact as that will most likely end up with you not seeing your family.

 What can you do?

 - Take a step back.
-You may not agree, you might be able to see how toxic it is, do not get involved as incredibly hard as it is, this can most likely lead to driving a bigger wedge between you and your child.
+You may disagree, you might be able to see how toxic it is, do not get involved as incredibly hard as it is.
+This can most likely lead to driving a bigger wedge between you and your child.
 And your child leaning more on the narcissist for support.

 - Ask how the grandchildren are.
-If you don’t get a response, leave it, for a few weeks, don’t keep asking.
+If you don’t get a response, leave it for a few weeks, then ask again.

 - Try to make amends with your own children, listen to what they have to say.
 Do not criticise their choices or their partner.

 - When your son or daughter or even grandchildren come explaining things to you, listen and only listen, ” say that’s hard.
-I’m here whatever you want to do, and I can not advise what you need to do.” ( Younger grandchildren and older if it’s safeguarding issues call nsccp or other organisations for more advice. )This is because if you take your child’s side (naturally.), then they makeup with the narcissist or tell the narcissist what you said.
+I’m here when ever you want, I can not advise what you need to do.” ( Younger grandchildren and older if it’s safeguarding issues call nsccp or other organisations for more advice. )This is because if you take your child’s side (naturally.), then they makeup with the narcissist or tell the narcissist what you said.
 Your son/daughters will feel ashamed around you.
 They will most often blame themselves.
-The narcissist will go all out to divide and conquer as they fear you will get your son/daughter to see the light, all you can do is be there.
+The narcissist will go all out to divide and conquer as they fear you will get your son/daughter to see the light.
+All you can do is be there.

 - Do not stop by unannounced.

-- Don’t try to hard to be nice or over-friendly.
+- Don’t try too hard to be nice or over-friendly.
 Keep your distance, yet don’t be rude.

-- Do not remark on how they live their lives, and the narcissist will take this as criticism.
+- Do not remark on how they live their lives, as the narcissist will take this as criticism.